Saturday, September 30, 2006

 (GPS: N36 36.608 W118 07.695)

 This is probably my favorite find.
-It was the one I had been searching for from the first time I had been to Alabama Hills.
-I like this one because of the shark or whale-like structure that stands out.
-In the movie, The Tall T with Randolph Scott he is captured and taken to this area.
+It was the one I had been searching for from the first time I starting hunting locations in the Alabama Hills.
+In the movie, The Tall T with Randolph Scott, he is captured and taken to this area.
 The outlaws, Richard Boone and Henry Silva, use this area as their hideout.
-The larger rock formation to the left that you can partially see in this picture can be climbed to overlook the area.
+The main rock formation in this picture can be climbed to overlook the area.
 Henry Silva climbs up it at one point of the movie to look around.
-One of these days I will have to go back and climb it when someone is with me to take pictures.
-The Tall T is one of my favorite westerns.
-It was directed by Budd Boetticher and is one of the six westerns he did with Randolph Scott.
-Randolph Scott is my favorite of the old western actors.
-He was a pretty rough bad ass in all in the movies he did with Boetticher.
-I mentioned Seven Men From Now in one of the previous entries, but Ride Lonesome and Commanche Station were filmed at Alabama Hills as well.
-Most of the last half of The Tall T was filmed at this location.
+In the following picture you can see where the small hideout would have been in the middle of the picture.